Datera/datera-csi/README.md

 ### Optional Secrets

-Instead of putting the username/password in the yaml file directly instead you can use the kubernetes secrets capabilities.
+Instead of putting the username/password in the yaml file directly, you can use the kubernetes secrets capabilities.

 NOTE: This must be done before installing the CSI driver.